United Nations (gang): Growth

 On the night of 22 December 2002, members of the UN gang led by James Thiphavong were involved in a bloody brawl with members of the Red Scorpions gang led by Anton Hooites-Meursing on the floor of Abbotsford's famous Luxor nightclub (formerly the Animals nightclub), with both sides using broken beer bottles as weapons.
 After being expelled from the Luxor, the fight continued out in the parking lot of the Luxor, leading to Hooites-Meursing to pull out a knife and stab BonLeuth Thiphavong and his brother Souskavath Thiphavong.
 BonLeuth Thiphavong later died of his wounds at the hospital.
 In January 2003, the UN gang killed the Red Scorpion Edward "Skeeter" Russell in revenge for Thiphavong's death.
 An audio tape of an UN gang member, Gupreet "Bobby" Rehal emerged with Rehal laughing about Russell's murder, which led the Red Scorpions to conclude that he was Russell's killer.
 Hooites-Meursing was ordered to kill Rehal.
 On 13 March 2003, Hooites-Meursing and several other Red Scorpions went to Rehal house at Saturnia Crescent in Abbotsford.
 One Red Scorpion knocked on the door of Rehal's parents' house and when the 19 year-old Rehal opened the door, he was shot in the face.
 Hooties-Meursing then picked up the gunman in his car.
 The gunman cannot be named as he was underage at the time of the killing.
 Rehal died of his massive head wound, which caused severe brain damage, the next day at the Royal Columbian Hospital.

-In 2003, one of the most best known members of the UN gang, Jing Bon Chan, was arrested for attempted murder.
+In 2003, one of the most well-known members of the UN gang, Jing Bon Chan, was arrested for attempted murder.
 Chan had heard rumors that his long-time girlfriend, Christina Hyun Oh Yoon, was being unfaithful.
 On 2 August 2003, Chan received a call on his cellphone saying that Yoon had just admitted Winston Thieu Anh Bui to her posh third floor apartment at 6331 Buswell Street in Richmond.
 In fury, Chan drove to Yoon's apartment, and having a key to her apartment entered it to find Thieu and Yoon having sex.
 Chan pulled out a knife and stabbed Thieu several times.
 In panic, Thieu ran out to the balcony nude and bleeding, where he tried to walk over to the balcony of another apartment.
 Instead, he fell three stories down to the parking lot.
 Thieu's fall caused him to suffer a coma, which he is unlikely to ever come out of.
 Chan was charged with attempted murder and the possession of a concealed weapon.
 Chan is believed to be the deputy leader of the UN.